-After all the sweet treats of lokum (Turkish delight) in Spice Market, this fun experience is another one you will not be able to miss unless you are hiking on the mountains for the entire trip.
+After all the sweet treats of lokum (Turkish delight) in Spice Market, this fun experience is another one you will not be able to miss unless you are hiking in the mountains for the entire trip.
 Spotting the ice-cream cart easily at one of the popular streets or sites, you will see the ice-cream vendor in his traditional dressing, ringing the bell hanging down the cart with his long scoop.
-Once you are in the line and ready to get the delicious ice-cream made out of milk, mastic, and orchid tubers, you will be enjoying the tricks of the vendor till you get the complete piece.
-This is a traditional and fun part of the process that you should let the kids give a try.
+Once you are in the line and ready to get the delicious ice-cream made out of milk, mastic, and orchid tubers, you will be enjoying the vendor’s tricks till you get the complete piece.
+This is a traditional and fun part of the process that you should let the kids enjoy the challenge.

 13. Hamam (Turkish Bath) Experience

 Sweating on the marble “belly” stone, scrub massage, relax and enjoy a glass of fresh tea.
 Turkish Baths have been one of the best gathering areas in the culture for hundreds of years, especially before we did not have that much technology in our lives.
 Imagine it more like a spa, yet in a more traditional concept.
-If you are arriving in Istanbul early enough, and if your kids are over four years old, it is a perfect start for the family trip.
+If you arrive in Istanbul early enough, and if your kids are over four years old, then this is a perfect start for the family trip.
 Since hot baths are good for blood circulation and vascular function, you will feel ready to kick the road the next day and get over the jetlag much easier.

 14. The First Cittaslow Town of Turkey: Akyaka

 If your family is interested in eco-friendly holidays or if you have not been to such a slow city before, yet looking for a place to recharge, then this might be the place to hit the nail on the head!
 Located on the south Aegean coast of Turkey, Akyaka was designated a slow city by Cittaslow International in 2010.
-Since then, it has been one of the most visited towns of the country that has a total of 17 towns registered as a slow city.
+Since then, it has been one of the country’s most visited towns out of other 17 towns registered as a slow city.

-It is home to some endangered animals and surrounded by numerous unique beauties, just resting by Azmak River and enjoying a slow village breakfast is priceless!
-While Akyaka has a beautiful beach with crystal clear shallow waters, Akcapinar Beach is also close by which is regarded as one of the hotspots for kite surfing.
-Sedir Island, aka Cleopatra Beach, is another attraction that is known for its unique golden sand known and its ancient city of Cedrae.
+It is home to some endangered animals and surrounded by numerous unique beauties, just resting by the Azmak River and enjoying a slow village breakfast is priceless!
+While Akyaka has a beautiful beach with crystal clear shallow waters, Akcapinar Beach is also close by, regarded as one of the hotspots for kite surfing.
+Sedir Island, aka Cleopatra Beach, is another attraction known for its unique golden sand known and its ancient city of Cedrae.

 15. Eskisehir Science Arts and Culture Park: Sazova

-While the beautiful blue castle might remind you of the Disney World, it is named as “Fairytale Castle” designed with eight beautiful main towers of Turkish monuments.
-As an alternative to many other day trips from Istanbul, Eskisehir can be reached with a speed train trip of 2.5 hours or a direct flight, which might take longer considering the arrival and departure times of the airports.
+While the beautiful blue castle might remind you of Disney World, it is named “Fairytale Castle,” designed with eight beautiful main towers representing Turkish monuments.
+As an alternative to many other day trips from Istanbul, Eskisehir can be reached with a speed train trip of 2.5 hours or a direct flight, which might take longer considering the airports’ arrival and departure times.

-Important note: if you think it will be kind of a Disney World experience, it will end with disappointment.
+Important note: if you think it will be a Disney World experience, it will end with disappointment.
 Thus, if Eskisehir is en route to your road trip adventure, then it might worth and don’t forget to take a gondola ride on the Porsuk River.